Xsear/xAbilityPulse/README.md

-# xAbilityPulse
+# Ability Pulse
-A Firefall addon that briefly overlays the icon of any ability on your actionbar in the center of the screen when its cooldown has finished..
+A Firefall addon that briefly overlays the icon of any ability on your actionbar in the center of the screen when its cooldown has finished.

-## Compatability Notes
-Compatible with Firefall v1.6.14xx.

 ##Interface Options
 | Option  | Description |